MR-JLTC/ETS/README.md

 ## Description
  - track and record personal expenses
+ - utilizes file handling techniques to store data in a text file
 -----------------------------------
 ## Note
 This is not yet fully implemented, theres still bugs that need to be fixed